 Hair Loss in Washington, DC

 Humans are unique in sporting a thick growth of hair localized to the scalp.
-Whatever protection from the elements this may have afforded our ancestors seems to have devolved into a concern related more to appearance than to function.
+Whatever protection from the elements this may have afforded our ancestors seems to have devolved into a concern related more to appearance rather than to function.
 In some cultures, great importance is attached to having a beautiful mane of hair, and much time and money may be spent on maintaining that.